 - Exact location on the building or property

-4. Additional Documents (Case Specific)
+4. Additional Documents (Case Specific) which may be required:

 - Tree Declaration (for ground signs)

-- Commitment to General Review by an engineer
+- Commitment to General Review by an engineer or architect

 Submitting Your Application